 Missouri University of Science and Technology, Professor of Environmental Engineering

 An American science diplomat, social entrepreneur, and Professor of Environmental Engineering, Dan believes in acting locally while maintaining a global outlook.

-In the US, he’s a Professional Engineer and Board Certified in Environmental Engineering.
+In the US, he’s a Professional Engineer and Board Certified in Environmental Engineering by the American Academy of Environmental Engineers and Scientists, where he currently serves as President.
 In the UK, he’s a Chartered Engineer.
-Formerly a Fellow of the Society of Environmental Engineers (SEE), Dan now holds Chartered Environmentalist status through the Society of Operations Engineers (SOE).
-He believes in the value of professional accreditation to grow his professional network, and to increase his credibility throughout the Commonwealth and around the world as he creates and shares knowledge of good environmental practice for the public benefit.
+Dan holds Chartered Environmentalist status through the Society of Operations Engineers (SOE), where he is recognized as a Fellow of the SOE.
+Dan believes in the value of professional accreditation to grow his professional network, and to increase his credibility throughout the Commonwealth and around the world as he creates and shares knowledge of good environmental practice for the public benefit.